cerkvenihaxel/giphy_api_v2/README.md

 # Giphy API V2 Application

+Hi!
 This is a technical challenge for Prex, implemented using Laravel 10, PHP 8.2, and MySQL.

 ## Prerequisites